varphone/statrs/README.md

 ## Description

+Statrs provides a host of statistical utilities for Rust scientific computing.
+Included are a number of common distributions that can be sampled (i.e. Normal, Exponential, Student's T, Gamma, Uniform, etc.) plus common statistical functions like the gamma function, beta function, and error function.

-A work-in-progress port of the Math.NET Numerics distributions package to Rust.
-All unit tests are borrowed from the Math.NET source when possible and filled in
+This library is a work-in-progress port of the statistical capabilities in the C# Math.NET library.
+All unit tests in the library borrowed from Math.NET when possible and filled-in when not.

-when not.
+This library is a work-in-progress and not complete.
+Planned for future releases are continued implementations of distributions (Beta, Dirichlet, etc.) as well as porting over more statistical utilities (population variance, quantile functions on slices / iterables)

 Please check out the documentation [here](https://boxtown.io/docs/statrs/0.1.0/statrs/)